Generic Name: Romidepsin (roe mi DEP sin)

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.

 - Use birth control that you can trust to prevent pregnancy while taking Istodax (Overfill) (romidepsin) and for 1 month after stopping Istodax (Overfill) (romidepsin).

-- If you are pregnant or you get pregnant while taking Istodax (Overfill) (romidepsin) or within 1 month after your last dose, call your doctor right away.
+- If you get pregnant while taking Istodax (Overfill) (romidepsin) or within 1 month after your last dose, call your doctor right away.